Yttrium-tYcLief/sod-guides/enclave/boss2.md

 >She will order her artillery to bombard the area.
 These are choreographed as 5 large red swirls on the ground; avoid these or take a ton of damage.
 They also leave an AoE ember for a short while after impact that deals a lot of residual damage.
 >
 >{: .tip .fs-3}
 >This is pretty clearly coreographed, there's no real excuse to not avoid these.
-You can only survive a few seconds within the afterburn of one.
+You can only survive a few seconds within the afterburn of one. **That said, the radius is *slightly* larger than the visual.**

 ---

 ## Phase 2

-After roughly 2:20, Beatrix herself will become active.
+Beatrix enters the fight after 2 waves of adds have spawned and 2 class calls have been performed.

+{: .new-title .fs-3}
+> NEW - Changed 4/14/25
+>
+> This is far sooner than the previous 2:20 timer.

 She's a fairly simple tank and spank, but the real challenge comes from keeping up with fresh adds and avoiding the call mechanics.

 She has a few abilities:

-### Charge
-Beatrix randomly charges at players.
-This will knock them back, like Lava Surgers in Molten Core.

 ### [Unwavering Blade](https://www.wowhead.com/classic/spell=1232389/unwavering-blade)
 She'll cast this on the tank periodically, dramatically increasing the damage they take.
 Either use defensives or tank-swap.
 Lasts 25 seconds.